SURFnet/Stepup-Metadata/README.md

 ## Functionning:

 ### getJSONConnections
-* Download SAML entities from SURFconext resources registry API and save production IdPs metadata into a unique pretty-printed JSON file;
+* Download SAML entities from SURFconext resources registry API
+* Select production IdPs metadata into a unique pretty-printed JSON file;

 ### convertJSONToXML
 * Reads the SAML entities JSON file,extracts relevant informations for metadata generation;
 * Replaces all IdPs SSO endpoints with the Step Up IdP endpoint adding the hash value of the each IdP as a trailing string to that endpoint;
 		e.g.  "Location="https://suuas.surfconext.nl/authentication/idp/single-sign-on/key:default/80e917885da2dd2624b1408b6b69fa2a (final step-up IdP base URL not fixed);
-* Outputs a unique unsigned SAML EntitiesDescriptor file.
+* Outputs a unique unsigned pretty-printed SAML EntitiesDescriptor file.

 The code uses/needs: